Skip to content

 • Not reading discs.
 If you insert your disc into your Xbox One S and it goes in and you hear it spin up but it doesn't come up on the screen or it tells you that it can't read the disc then it may need a new laser.
 These blu ray drives also can have mechanical problems just like with the original Xbox One.

 • HDMI port problems.
 While not as common as the original PS4, these consoles have HDMI ports that do break.
-It's hard to know for sure whether the ports are weak or if users of the console are hard on them by jamming the HDMI cable into it but we see quite a few consoles with broken HDMI ports.
+It's hard to know for sure whether the ports are weak or if users of the console are hard on them by jamming the HDMI cable into it but there seems to be quite a few consoles out there with broken HDMI ports.
 Many times the consoles are dropped or fall from the desk they are sitting on right onto the HDMI cord which then pushes the cable back into the port and causes the port to come loose from the motherboard.
 The only way to fix this is to remove the old port and replace it with a new HDMI port.

 • Hard drive issues.
 If you have error codes such as E201, E101, etc. these codes are often caused by a faulty or corrupted hard drive.
 Some other things that indicate possible hard drive issues are the green screen of death (the TV just shows the green startup screen), no display on the TV, games freezing, etc. Unfortunately, it's not as easy to replace hard drives on these consoles as it is on things like laptop computers.
 The system software has to be loaded onto the hard drive and unfortunately, that is not provided by Microsoft.